lifemapper/bison/docs/notes/process_2019_10.rst

     * itis_tsn
     * valid_accepted_scientific_name
     * valid_accepted_tsn
-    * if blank, get kingdom
+    * kingdom if provided field is blank

   * Process:

-    * Use downloaded database?
-From https://www.itis.gov/downloads/index.html
-      or provided by ITIS developers
+    * Use lookup table created from data ITIS developers provide to Denver
+    * Rejected options:

       * Use API?
+No, Solr query is fast, but REST query for common names is slow
+      * Use downloaded database from https://www.itis.gov/downloads/index.html
+        No, data is not as current as version provided by ITIS developers

-* Step 1/2: Geo lookup
+* Geo lookup

+  * On records with longitude/latitude

-  * shapefiles from Shayne for point in polygons:
+    * Do point-in-polygon query on shapefiles to fill calculated_state_name, calculated_county_name, calculated_fips from

-    * US Counties.zip for US and Canada: https://my.usgs.gov/jira/browse/BISA-1143
+      US Counties.zip for US and Canada: https://my.usgs.gov/jira/browse/BISA-1143
-    * World_EEZ_v8_20140228_splitpolygons.zip, using attributes MRGID & EEZEEZ:
+    * Do point-in-polygon query on shapefiles to fill calculated_waterbody, mrgid from World_EEZ_v8_20140228_splitpolygons.zip, using attributes MRGID & EEZEEZ: https://my.usgs.gov/jira/browse/BISA-763
-      https://my.usgs.gov/jira/browse/BISA-763
       Shayne says: "I think we will always need to check EEZ as there is some overlap with the other layers"

-  * Process

-    * Check (point in poly) USCounties to get US County, State, FIPs or CA values
-    * Check (point in poly) Marine EEZ for waterbody (buffered) names
+    * If point intersects with > 1 terrestrial or marine polygon, leave blank
+    * If point intersects with terrestrial AND marine polygons, leave blank

+  * On records with NO longitude/latitude, use geography lookup table for

+    * if provided_state_name + provided_county_name, fill longitude/latitude
+      with county centroid coordinates, fill centroid with "county"
+    * if provided_fips, fill longitude/latitude
+      with fips centroid coordinates, fill centroid with "county"

 GBIF data for BISON ingest
 --------------------------